martamacri/Calibration_of_Probabilities/README.md

    - Logistic Regression → a simple and interpretable linear classifier
    - Random Forest → a more flexible ensemble classifier based on multiple decision trees

-   The original predicted probabilities are retained to evaluate the models before calibration.

 4. Probability Calibration

-   Two post-hoc calibration methods are implemented from scratch and fitted exclusively on the calibration set:
+   Two calibration methods are implemented from scratch and fitted exclusively on the calibration set:

    - Platt Scaling → learns a sigmoid transformation of the model scores.
 Its parametric form makes it relatively stable when the amount of calibration data is limited.
    - Isotonic Regression → learns a non-decreasing transformation of the model scores.
 It is more flexible and can capture complex forms of miscalibration, but it is also more susceptible to overfitting with small calibration sets.

-   Calibration modifies the probability estimates produced by the classifiers rather than retraining the original models.
+   Calibration try to modifies the probability estimates produced by the classifiers rather than retraining the original models.

 5. Evaluation and Calibration Analysis